syncfusion-content/asp.netmvc-docs/aspnetmvc/PDF/Stamp-and-Overlay.md

 {% endhighlight %}

-> Note: This template can be scaled, rotated, placed at different coordinates, and so on._
+N> This template can be scaled, rotated, placed at different coordinates, and so on._

 #### Restrictions